by Herman Melville

 (Encyclopedia Britannica, eleventh ed., XXVI, 672)

-11. like the worm:
+11. like the worm

 This very short paragraph—an exclamation by the protagonist—appeared only in the original Putnam’s Monthly Magazine version.
 It was deleted and does not appear in the text as printed in The Piazza Tales, but I have included it here.
 Far be it from me to second-guess such an esteemed author as Herman Melville, but I will anyway.
 I thought it should not have been deleted, for two reasons.
-One, it’s mildly humorous (to me at least), but in a way that seems to fit the situation, and the words have a literary poetic ring to them.
-Melville is of course comparing the lightning-rod man to a worm, since worms do often come to the surface after a hard rain, and the lightning-rod man does appear in times of thunderstorms.
+One, it’s slightly humorous (to me at least) in a way that seems to fit the situation, and the words have a literary poetic ring to them.
+The protagonist is of course comparing the lightning-rod man to a worm, since worms do often come to the surface after a hard rain, and the lightning-rod man does appear in times of thunderstorms.
 And two, I think that as a curt reply—actually an insult—it fits as an apt rejoinder to being called an “impious wretch.”
 Such an insult as being compared to a worm could very well be precisely what would nudge someone like the lightning-rod man over the edge and inflame him so much that he would attempt to resort to physical violence.
 So… sorry Herman, but that line just fits perfectly and I think you should have left it in when The Lightning-rod Man was reprinted in The Piazza Tales.

-12. my neighbors:
+12. my neighbors

 Melville’s neighbor, Mrs. Morewood, wrote a comment on his talk among his neighbors on religion: